vboyev-MSFT/defender-docs/defender-xdr/advanced-hunting-query-builder.md

 ---
-title: Build queries using guided mode in Microsoft Defender XDR advanced hunting
+title: Build queries using guided mode in Microsoft Defender advanced hunting
 description: Learn how to build queries in guided mode by combining different available filters and conditions. search.appverid: met150 ms.service: defender-xdr